victor-YT/bill-app/README.md

 Use react-18.
 use json-server to simulate the data.

+1. `npm i` to installing dependencies.
-`npm run server` to open the json-server.
+2. `npm run server` to open the json-server.
 It will open on 8888/ka.
-`npm run start` to run the project.
+3. `npm run start` to run the project.